 This year and in the coming years, celebrating Halloween – for/with Phalen – and Samhain & Dia de los Angelitos – for/with Finlay – will allow us to parent both of our sons and to honor the gifts that they give to us throughout the year.

 I encourage other grieving individuals and families to consider adapting something from these ancient celebrations – where death was/is revered and our relationship to the dead made visible – into your homes or communities.
 Maybe you like the idea of baking bread or a special treat for your child.
 Or perhaps the idea of bringing colorful flowers or lighting sweet-smelling incense on this day warms your heart.
 Or planning an event that involves fire may speak to you.
 Whatever you do, I hope you find a moment of connection, reflection, and possibly enjoyment that will help you take the next step on your grieving and healing journey.

 **Please share in the Comments Section below your ideas for celebrating — or rituals you already practice to celebrate — (with) your beloved dead!**

-Related Blog Posts: Written by Joanne: Creative Grief Work, Holding Space & Sitting with Grief, and Getting Hygge with Grief (in Still Standing Magazine); Written by Will: Death Literacy/Death Faire, Practicing Hope, Dead Reckoning, and How 9/11 Helped Prepare Me For Life as a Grieving Father (in Still Standing Magazine)
+Related Blog Posts: Written by Joanne: Creative Grief Work, Holding Space & Sitting with Grief, Getting Hygge with Grief (in Still Standing Magazine) and Six Herbs for Grieving and Healing (on Mindfulness & Grief); Written by Will: Falling Out Of Time, Death Literacy/Death Faire, Practicing Hope, Dead Reckoning, and How 9/11 Helped Prepare Me For Life as a Grieving Father (in Still Standing Magazine)